 Platelets are tiny particles in the blood which help blood to clot.
 Antiplatelet medication is usually advised if you have had a TIA.
 Antiplatelet medication reduces the stickiness of platelets.
 This helps to prevent blood clots forming inside arteries, which helps to prevent a further TIA or a stroke.

-Immediately after a TIA, you will probably be started on a daily dose of aspirin until your hospital investigations have been completed.
-If you were already taking low-dose (75 mg) aspirin, you will usually be advised to continue it at this dose.
+Immediately after a TIA, you should be started on a daily dose of aspirin until your hospital investigations have been completed.
+If you were already taking low-dose (75 mg) aspirin, you may be advised to increase this to 300 mg a day.

-Sometimes medication to protect your stomach lining may be used alongside aspirin.
+Sometimes medication to protect your stomach lining may be used alongside aspirin or clopidogrel.
 This might be the case if you have a lot of indigestion, especially with anti-inflammatory medicines (such as aspirin and ibuprofen).
 It may also be the case if you are considered as being at high risk for stomach problems caused by aspirin.

 An oral anticoagulant medicine (warfarin, dabigatran, apixaban, edoxaban or rivaroxaban) is usually advised if you have a TIA where the source of the blood clot is from your heart (usually if you have the condition atrial fibrillation).
 Oral anticoagulant medicines work by reducing some of the chemicals in the blood that are needed to make blood clot.
 The aim is to get the dose just right so the blood is 'thinner' than normal (less able to form clots) but not so much as to cause bleeding problems.